-Salam has the potential to help needy farmers, empowering them financially, enhance production and generate employment.
-But, the existing agricultural credit structure has not only failed to uplift the poor farmers, but has rather increased their plight.
-The Islamic banking institutions in their current shape failed to attract a vast majority of Muslim clients looking for pure Shariah compliant financial services.
-It has been noted that the Salam financing by banks might not create healthy impact particularly in respect of strict Shariah compliance, wider acceptance and the best outcome Thus, there is a need for a separate interest free system of agricultural credit salam needs to be initiated and managed by a separate body other than banks.
-In this regard the study finds Bay' Salam as a suitable financial tool compliant to the principles of Shariah with potential to address the credit issues of farmers in more efficient way.
+The existing agricultural credit structure has not only failed to uplift the poor farmers, but has rather increased their plight.
+Bay' al-Salam has the potential to help needy farmers, empowering them financially, enhance production and generate employment.
+However, the Islamic banking institutions in their current shape failed to attract a vast majority of Muslim clients looking for pure Sharī'ah compliant financial services.
+It has been noted that the Salam financing by banks might not create healthy impact particularly in respect of strict Sharī'ah compliance, wider acceptance and the best outcome.
+The study finds salam as a suitable financial tool compliant to the principles of Sharī'ah with potential to address the credit issues of farmers in more efficient way.
+However, there is a need for a separate interest free system of agricultural credit - Salam needs to be initiated and managed by a separate body other than banks for wider acceptance by the public and higher socio-economic benefits.